–for my father, Albert John Van der Leun

 the silence of soft ash sifted onto slow chill waters.

 Are these reflections but the world without,

 towards sunlight glazed on sea’s thigh?

-Or are such frail forms shaped upon the waters all
+Or are such frail forms shaped upon the water

 the forms that fade, only the mere mirrors of the stream?

 Is this life all that is and, once life lost,

 the end of all that was, with nothing

 left to be, with no pine wind to taste,

 Is All that Is but ash dissolving,